 - Please use pencils for your notes, to avoid accidental ink damage to the collection.

-- The research area has numerous desktop computers for public use, free wireless Internet access, microfiche and microfilm readers, and a printer.
+- The research area has numerous desktop computers for public use, free wireless Internet access, microfiche and microfilm readers, and a printer/scanner.
 Consider bringing a thumb drive for downloading items of interest to take home.

 - A variety of genealogy-specific software is installed on the library’s computers.